Our List of Unmissable Places to Visit in Paris

-The Top Five Places to Eat in Paris
+The top restaurants to visit in Paris

 Paris is famous for its up-market restaurants and quirky cafés.
 Here’s our pick of some of the city’s best eateries for you to try on your trip.